Sara Derry, Chairman

 Sara has two children; both of whom have flourished at Prospect House School.
 Previously a marketing agency board director, Sara now works as a consultant project manager and fundraiser for a variety of organisations and charities.
 Married to a restaurateur, she is a keen amateur cook and food traveller and is always up for a sporting challenge.

-Alex Cotton, Honorary Treasurer
+Louise Price, Honorary Treasurer

 Sally Hobbs, Educational Advisor